Professor Surya P. Subedi, OBE, KC, DCL & DPhil (Oxford), Barrister

 - Location: 2.31 Liberty Building

-I obtained a DPhil (PhD) in Law with a prize at the University of Oxford in 1993 and began my academic career.
-I am Professor of International Law at the University of Leeds and have been a visiting faculty member on the international human rights law programme of the University of Oxford since 2016.
-I also have taught at five other universities in the UK, USA, and the Netherlands.
+Professor Surya P. Subedi, OBE, KC, DCL is Professor of International Law at the University of Leeds and a practising barrister in London.
+He also has been a visiting faculty member on the international human rights law programme of the University of Oxford since 2016 and has taught at five other universities in the UK, USA, and the Netherlands.